muscularbird/best_projects/README.md

 npm start
 ```

-## I hope you enjoyed my work, if it is, you can follo me here or on [LinkedIn](https://www.linkedin.com/in/etienne-kretz10/).
+## I hope you enjoyed my work, if it is, you can follow me here or on [LinkedIn](https://www.linkedin.com/in/etienne-kretz10/).